peteqian/A-Star-CPP-Testing/README.md

 If you encounter errors with building.
 My only solution so far is to reconfigure your compiler with another C/C++ compiler.

-Create TestCases within Test Folder.
+Create TestCases within ../test/SimTests.cpp

-Documnetation of test case creation can be found [here](https://google.github.io/googletest/).
+Documentation of test case creation can be found [here](https://google.github.io/googletest/).